 Students should arrange to meet with the Graduate Coordinator of the MA in English to present a topic or area to consider for a thesis.
 The Graduate Coordinator of the MA in English and student will decide together who to name the chair of the thesis project.
 Only Graduate Faculty can chair a thesis project.
 Should the designated faculty member agree to chair the thesis student, this person will become that student's thesis advisor, and the contact person for the student throughout the thesis project.
-The thesis topic must be approved by the Graduate School by filing the Thesis Proposal Approval Form available from the Graduate School.
-Deadlines related to the thesis are also available from that office, including deadlines related to submitting the topic approval form, the defense deadline, and filing an electronic copy of the thesis.
+Deadlines related to the thesis are available from the Graduate School, including deadlines related to the defense and filing an electronic copy of the thesis.